 - 1. To enable the user blocking feature, select the 'Block user on login failure' checkbox. - 2.
-In the 'Block timeout' field, type a value or click determines how long the user is blocked. - If you type a value, the value must be followed by a time unit, such as '4 min.'
-See Time Units . - 3.
+In the 'Block timeout' field, select a time option.
+This setting determines how long the user is blocked. - If you type a value, the value must be followed by a time unit, such as '4 min.' - 3.
 In the 'Maximum number of failed logins' field, type a number.
-This is the maximum number of login failure the user is permitted before the user is blocked from accessing the PX3TS. - 4.
+This is the maximum number of login failures the user is permitted before the user is blocked from accessing the PX3TS. - 4.
+Timeout for Failed Login Attempts: select a time option after which a failed attempt no longer counts against the user.
+For example, if "Maximum number of failed logins" is 3, but the "Timeout for Failed Login Attempts" has passed since the last failed attempt, the counter of failed logins restarts. - 5.
 Click Save.